 Hello!
 I am a Research Associate in Carnegie Mellon University’s Human Computer Interaction Institute.
 I investigate ways that educational technology can be better designed to serve diverse student populations, especially in terms of engagement and effectiveness across many different student groups.
-Currently, I work with Amy Ogan and Jessica Hammer.
+Currently, I work for Amy Ogan and collaborate with Jessica Hammer.

-My own research interests stem from my background in linguistics and my work experience in computer science.
-I am interested in understanding how to make educational technology accessible and effective for learners worldwide, regardless of their cultural or linguistic backgrounds.
+My research interests stem from my background in linguistics and my work experience in computer science.
+I believe that educational technology should be accessible to learners worldwide, regardless of their cultural, linguistic, or socioeconomic backgrounds.

 About the name: My last name is pronounced pretty much how it looks!
-My ancestors kindly reduced it from the original Polish version of Jarzębińska when they immigrated to the US.
+My ancestors kindly reduced it from the original Polish version of Jarzębiński when they immigrated to the US.
 If you know slavic culture, you know it’s kinda weird that I have a male version of my family name.

-About the picture: The banner picture is of Kopa Kondracka near Zakopane, Poland, which was my first big (for me!) mountain I summitted in September 2013.
-I took this picture right before we began our ascent to its 2,005 meter peak.
+About the picture: The banner picture is of Kopa Kondracka near Zakopane, Poland, which was the first mountain I summited in September 2013.
+I took this picture right before my friend and I began our ascent to its 2,000+ meter peak.
+Baby steps, right?

 Acknowledgments: Social media thumbnails provided by http://www.noop.nl/